The next-generation firewall made history.

 The dramatic explosion in encrypted traffic in the last few years has allowed hackers to leverage SSL to infect users, shroud data exfiltration, and hide C&C communications.
-Today, 54 percent of advanced threats hide behind SSL.
+Today, 54% of advanced threats hide behind SSL.
 It’s no longer optional – you must conduct SSL inspection to ensure security and protect your users.

 Source: Google Transparency Report 2016

 Traditional firewalls struggle to inspect encrypted traffic

 Unfortunately, traditional firewalls were not designed to decrypt your traffic.
 SSL inspection is processor intensive and most firewall appliances simply can’t handle it, and performance grinds to a halt when they try.
 As a result, inspecting SSL on an appliance often requires you to upgrade your hardware to support it.

 To detect SSL-encrypted malware at scale, you need a proxy-based architecture in the cloud

 Zscaler Cloud Firewall is built upon a highly scalable proxy-architecture that handles SSL inspection at scale.
 Our footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
 As a result, you get limitless SSL decryption on all ports at a flat per user cost.